Employment Contracts After Epic SCOTUS Decision: Arbitration Agreements and Class Waivers

 Recording of a 90-minute CLE webinar

-This CLE webinar will discuss the recent Supreme Court decision in Epic Systems Corp v.
+This CLE course will discuss the recent Supreme Court decision in Epic Systems Corp v.
 Lewis and its impact on employment contracts, class waivers, and arbitration agreements for employers and employees.

 - Overview of Epic ruling and impact on employment contracts